Online fundraising is on the rise, and it’s the perfect time to update your fundraising strategy to include more virtual

 This gives you the opportunity to ask questions and engage with one another as they normally would have at the event.

-This could be sessions with your CEO and board, interviews with your field workers/program staff and any initiatives where you have the potential to share information with your donors.
+This could be sessions with your CEO and board, interviews with your field workers/program staff, and any initiatives where you have the potential to share information with your donors.
+It’s also a great place to share updates about your work or let people know about any updates or exciting news.

 An UnGala (sometimes referred to as “Gone with the Gala)” is run through an online fundraising campaign where you invite your top supporters to join and fundraise for you (aka peer-to-peer fundraising).

 While you can simply run the virtual fundraising gala without any programming, you can consider suggesting a menu for everyone to cook, invite them to dress up, and join in for a virtual dinner party with a featured speaker!

 This is a great opportunity for people to still feel connected to you and to each other – see more info here on how to run your own UnGala event!